totally-not-a-femboy/fembot/readme.md

 First, you need to create a bot token in the [Discord Developer Portal.](https://discordapp.com/developers/applications/me)

-ensure you activate the message and members intents in the developer portal.
+Ensure to activate the message and members intents in the developer portal.
 [![img](https://cdn.discordapp.com/attachments/969632808920305704/987877147253284934/unknown.png)](#)